retrohub-org/docs/class_api/main/RetroHubConfig.rst

 Saves the theme config to disk.
 For every ``key`` that has been changed, the :ref:`theme_config_updated <api_RetroHubConfig_theme_config_updated>` signal is emitted.

 .. note::
-	If you're using the dedicated theme config scene, RetroHub will automatically call this function when the user leaves the configuration panel, and you only need to call :ref:`set_theme_config <api_RetroHubConfig_set_theme_config>`.
+	If you're using a dedicated theme config scene, RetroHub will automatically call this function by you when the theme is unloaded, and therefore you only need to use :ref:`set_theme_config <api_RetroHubConfig_set_theme_config>`.